This worthless sack of shit was, at one time, an expert witness. Need I say more?

 Meanwhile, many of her friends and acquaintances are calling her a chronic and manipulative liar and asking where's that twenty bucks they lent her.
 This blogger chronicles her whole life, and from what I can make of his research, her first words uttered as a baby were lies.
 I am not sure that is fair, though.
 I thought she was excellent in all those "Sharknado!" movies.
 Whoops, wrong Tara.

 It is interesting how people view these things through a political lens, though.
 Belief trumps science, and a person's personal prejudices get in the way.
-For example, Snopes publishes this weepy piece about how tragic Ms. Reade's life was - but this is assuming she is telling the truth about her life - right?
-Apparently, the Snopes people are either Trump or Bernie supporters.
-But then again, I noted before they are hardly impartial - and it's gotten worse since Barbara left.
+For example, AP publishes this weepy piece about how tragic Ms. Reade's life was - but this is assuming she is telling the truth about her life - right?
 Funny how her friends call her a deadbeat who owes them money while Snopes calls this a "life marked by financial hardship."

 This illustrates the fallacy of expertism.
 As I noted before, if something doesn't make sense to you, and "experts" talk down to you in explaining it, perhaps what is really going on is that you understand it perfectly and someone is lying to you.
 Act shocked.